 A Guide to Rome’s Top Food Markets

-In spite of the gradual influx of supermarkets, commercialisation and modern changes in culture and habits, Rome still has several authentic neighbourhood food markets which provide a welcome respite from the crowds and transport you into the rhythm of daily life in Rome.
+In spite of the gradual influx of supermarkets, commercialization, and modern changes in culture and habits, Rome still has several authentic neighborhood food markets which provide a welcome respite from the crowds and transport you into the rhythm of daily life in Rome.

 Via la Goletta 1 (Prati)

-Take a tour the Mercato Trionfale before our morning cooking classes.
+Take a tour of the Mercato Trionfale before our morning cooking classes.

 Mercato di Circo Massimo